retroelec/T-HMI-C64/README.md

 ### Send a program by BLE

 You can also send a programm from your Android device to the emulator (DIV screen, SENDPRG Button).

+### Send a program by Wi-Fi

+You can also send a program to the emulator via Wi-Fi by using the Python script wifi_upload.py.

 ### Config file